Mojiberus/ProBook-440-G3-Hackintosh/README.md

 ### Add

-ProperTree should put all kexts there, but just in case move Lilu, VirtualSMC and WhateverGreen to top
+ProperTree should put all kexts there, but just in case move Lilu, VirtualSMC and WhateverGreen to the top so they will load first

 ### Quirks